angrykoala/wendigo/README.md

 **not.style(selector, style, expected, msg)**
 Asserts the first element matching the selector doesn't has a style with given value.

+**href(selector, expected, msg)**
+Asserts that the first element matching the given selector doesn't contain an attribute href with the expected value.

+> Same as `browser.assert.not.attribute(selector, "href", expected, msg)`

 ## Examples